Try Out Our NEW Disneyland Ticket Calculator!

 Best Sweet Treat – Blueberry Cream Cheese Mousse from Satu’li Canteen

-Satu’li Canteen also boasts the Blueberry Cream Cheese Mousse, our pick for best Animal Kingdom dessert.
-Made with a vibrant blue mousse and a passion fruit curd, this light and airy dessert is as beautiful as it is delicious.
+Satu’li Canteen also boasts the Blueberry Cream Cheese Mousse, our pick for the best Animal Kingdom dessert.
+Made with a vibrant blue mousse and passion fruit curd, this light and airy dessert is as beautiful as it is delicious.
 If you’re looking for a ‘grammable sweet treat, this is for you.

 Animal Kingdom Food Options